NebulousLabs/Sia/Developers.md

 If you plan on cross compiling Sia, you may need to install go from source.
 You can find information on that [here](http://golang.org/doc/install/source).

+When you clone the Sia repository, make sure that you call `git clone` from the folder `$GOPATH/github.com/NebulousLabs/`.
+It will not be sufficient to clone Sia from the gopath.
+Alternatively, you should be able to call `go get -u github.com/NebulousLabs/Sia/... && go get -u github.com/NebulousLabs/Sia/modules/...`.

 Golang does not like sym links, a problem which seems to have appeared recently.
 If you are using a sym link, you can expect to see an error similar to the one below: